ilarne/CV/README.md

 **Community Services Associate**

-C Space is a consultancy that specialises in customer-centric innovation.
-I supported and advised consultants and other departments on community management, budgeting, data reporting and member engagement.

 ### DNV GL (Sep 2014 - Aug 2015)

 **Deskside Analyst**

-Assisted with IT support to users within the business.
-I communicated with users in order to better understand their needs and instigate relevant changes within the IT department.

 **IT Admin Assistant**

-I provided support for the team in a range of administrative tasks, as well as a number of ad hoc tasks and projects.
-I managed my own time across these responsibilities.
-Examples of tasks included internal communications (e.g. monthly service-level agreement reports, including trend analysis and performance evaluation), and short-term projects (e.g. redesigning the internal SharePoint site to better suit team needs).

 ### Rise Art (Jun 2014 - Aug 2014)

 **Digital Marketing Intern**

-I supported the marketing team with content creation, managing social media channels, and event planning for two successful exhibitions.